catram6/Cadps2KO-pancreas-rnaseq-analysis/README.md

 ## Analysis status

-The computational analysis described in this repository has been completed.
+The RNA-seq analyses of the current four experimental groups (6-month-old WT, 6-month-old KO, 14-month-old WT, and 14-month-old KO) have been completed, including differential expression analysis, DEG overlap analysis, subgroup classification, and downstream enrichment analyses.

-Biological interpretation and experimental validation are ongoing.
+This repository currently documents the analysis performed using these datasets.
+However, the overall research project is ongoing, and additional datasets will be incorporated as the study progresses.

-Future work will focus on identifying candidate genes and molecular mechanisms associated with pancreatic aging and disease-related phenotypes, followed by experimental validation.
+Future work will extend the analysis by integrating newly generated or available datasets to further investigate the molecular mechanisms underlying pancreatic aging and disease-related phenotypes.
+Candidate genes and pathways identified through the integrated analyses will be further investigated and experimentally validated.